dder725/ProcessScheduler/README.md

 Implementation of branch-and-bound type algorithm that solves process scheduling problem optimally for small input graphs.

+The wiki contains the algorithm research and implementations Our project plan can be found in the "groupPlans" folder.
+Our final jar file is available under the newStartTime branch on this repository

 ## Group 9

 | Student        | UPI           | GitHub Username  |